aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/currency-properties/_index.md

 Understanding how to read currency ensures that you can audit project budgets, compare costs across regions, and maintain compliance with accounting standards.

+## How to Extract Currency Code Java with Aspose.Tasks
+If you only need the ISO‑4217 identifier, the API provides a straightforward property:

+* `project.getCurrencyCode()` returns the three‑letter code such as **USD** or **EUR**.
+* This value can be stored, logged, or passed to external financial services for conversion.

+Extracting the currency code programmatically is especially useful when you integrate project data with ERP systems that expect a standardized code.

+## How to Adjust Currency Format Java with Aspose.Tasks
+Different locales require different number formats (decimal separators, thousand separators, etc.).
+Use the following properties to fine‑tune the display:

+* `project.setCurrencySymbol("€")` – sets the visual symbol.
+* `project.setCurrencyDecimalSeparator(",")` – defines the decimal separator.
+* `project.setCurrencyThousandsSeparator(".")` – defines the thousands separator.

+Adjusting the currency format ensures that every stakeholder sees numbers in a familiar style, reducing misinterpretation.

 ## How to Set Currency Properties in Aspose.Tasks Projects
-When a project moves to a new market or the client requests a different monetary format, you’ll need to **how to set currency** values programmatically.
+When a project moves to a new market or the client requests a different monetary format, you’ll need to **set currency** values programmatically.
 Our step‑by‑step guide **[Setting Currency Properties in Aspose.Tasks Projects](./set-properties/)** explains how to:

 * Define a new currency code and symbol for the entire project.
 * Adjust the number format (decimal places, thousand separators) to match local conventions.